How can I change my career with no experience?

 “We’d encourage people to ask [their] contacts for support or useful introductions,” adds Faraz.
 “If you’ve been working for a long time, the established network of colleagues who know and trust you remains extremely valuable.”

 Don’t be afraid of asking anything stupid either – if you know people in the industry, it’s a great chance to get as much information as possible.

 Many different industries will also have their own networking groups, or even just social media groups of professionals on sites like LinkedIn and Facebook.
 Thanks to the pandemic, even more of this has now gone online, so it’s worth doing your research and seeing where you can find support from like-minded people.

 “Spend time researching the new world you will be stepping into,” urges business coach Erica Wolfe-Murray, “this work is never ever wasted.”

 When it comes to actually putting in job applications and CVs, if you’re looking to change your career, taking a skills based approach is vital.
 You want to make the best information about you as accessible as possible, so employers can see it at a glance.

 For career changers, this means focusing especially hard on the skills you have which are relevant to your new job.
 This could mean designing your CV slightly differently, for example, putting a key skills section at the top, or using bold text to highlight specific focuses within particular elements of past employment.

-“We’d advise to keep [your skills and experience] open and broad, so employers can see how they might transfer into a different role or industry,” adds Darain.
+“We’d advise to keep [your skills and experience] open and broad, so employers can see how they might transfer into a different role or industry,” adds Faraz.

 And, finally, remember that your old career isn’t anything to be ashamed of – it may actually help to give you an edge.

-“You don’t have to leave your previous experience at the door, if anything it’s an asset,” agrees Mel.
+“You don’t have to leave your previous experience at the door, if anything it’s an asset,” agrees Barclay.
 “You’ll be bringing your previous industry experience and a fresh perspective to your new career.”